SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *Modes[]*
 A list of all modes defined by all plugins.
 Here also, not all modes might be active in a given situation.

-#### *ActiveMode[]*
+#### *ActiveModes[]*
-The currently active mode.
-This mode defines the currently active layer of controller functions and actions on your hardware controller.
+The currently active modes.
+These modes define the currently active layer of controller functions and actions on your hardware controllers.

+#### *ActiveMode[buttonBox :: ButtonBox}*
+Returns the mode, which is currently active for the given buttonBox argument.
+If more than one mode are active on this Button Box, only the first of these modes is returned.

 #### *ActiveSimulator[]*
 If a simulation game is currently running, the name of this application is returned by this property.